-A primary role of the Sunshine Coast Council's Environmental Operations natural Areas branch is to maintain the ecological values of the Environmental Reserves.
-Therefore it is useful to identify key threats in order to develop targeted response actions.
+A primary role of council's Environmental Operations Natural Areas' branch is to maintain the ecological values of the Environmental Reserves.
+Therefore, it is useful to identify key threats in order to develop targeted response actions.

 To ensure the actions are achieving a desired outcome it is also important to include monitoring.